LCPL John Curtin

 When LCpl Curtin first arrived back stateside he had surgeries every other day for about three weeks.
 He became an outpatient at Walter Reed Army Medical Center in May 2011, where he began physical therapy.
 It was then that he met his wife Brittany, who was volunteering at the hospital with the Red Cross.
 The two formed a friendship first and began dating after John asked her to the Marine Corps Ball.
 They got married in November 2015 and became parents to a baby girl named Ashlyn in 2017.

 John says he could not be more grateful for the generosity and thoughtfulness of HFOT’s donors and supporters.
-“It is because of their giving spirit that I will have a home that is welcoming to me and eliminates stress from myself and my family.
+“It is because of their giving spirit that I now have a home that is welcoming to me and eliminates stress from myself and my family.
 People like that is what motivated me to join the Marine Corps and be a part of something greater than myself,” he says.
 “I am truly honored and blessed.”

 - USAHockey.com, April 12, 2019 Three Marines pushed each other as they recovered and adjusted to a life as double amputees.
 While rehabilitating at Walter Reed National Military Medical Center, John Curtin, Ben Maenza and Joey Woodke discovered they had similar interests, interests that ultimately led to them becoming teammates on the ice.
 Read more.
 Read more.